 The reader uses the information in a text to make connections to commonly understood concepts about the world.

-The reader applies an adequate number of details from the text to indicate an understanding of the commonly understood concepts about the world they inform.
+The reader applies an adequate number of details from the text to indicate an understanding of the commonly understood concepts they inform.

 Extended Response Rubric: